leugiim/metrics-api/README.md

 **Metrics-API** is an application for business metrics tracking and analysis.
 The application has an API that allows to retrieve and manipulate data from companies and metrics.
 Data is stored in a Firestore database.
 The application is built with Node.js and Express, using TypeScript, and is documented with Swagger.
 The frontend part is developed with Sveltekit.

+The Github url for the Frontend app is: [https://github.com/leugiim/metrics-app](https://github.com/leugiim/metrics-app)

 ## Installation

 To install the project dependencies, run the following command: